danielsaidi/website_danielsaidi/collections/_posts/2023/2023-11-28-customizing-the-macos-about-panel-in-swiftui.md

 ---
 title:  Customizing the macOS About Panel in SwiftUI
 date:   2023-11-28 10:00:00 +0000
-tags:   swiftui macos
+tags:   swiftui macos menubar

 assets: /assets/blog/23/1128/
 image:  /assets/blog/23/1128.jpg
 image-show: 0

 redirect_from: /blog/2023/11/28/how-to-customize-the-macos-about-panel-in-swiftui

-article: /blog/2023/11/22/how-to-customize-the-macos-menu-bar-in-swiftui
+related_post: /blog/2023/11/22/customizing-the-macos-menu-bar-in-swiftui

 tweet:  https://x.com/danielsaidi/status/1729767139966402628?s=20
 toot:   https://mastodon.social/@danielsaidi/111492701147385921
 ---

-In this post, we'll take a look at how we can customize the macOS About Panel in SwiftUI, using project settings, bundle files, and SwiftUI.
+In this post, we'll take a look at how to customize the macOS About Panel in SwiftUI, by using project settings, bundle files, and SwiftUI-specific tools.

+For more information about customizing the macOS menu bar, I have also written a post about [how to customize the macOS menu bar in SwiftUI]({{page.related_post}}).

+## Background

 As an example, let's create a brand new SwiftUI app and call it "MyApp".
 When running the app, the main menu will have a default "About..." item that opens the app's about panel: